 Instead, I’m going to help you with some specifics.

 One of the best ways to determine which SEO strategies you should use and which you shouldn’t is to run consistent experiments.

-That’s true for the past few years and for 2018.
+That’s true for the past few years.

 But first, let’s talk about what a good and reliable SEO test looks like.

 Yes.
 Running consistent SEO tests can help you determine which methods work for your business and which ones don’t.